 There’s always more to build, but the impact that A-SCEND has had on our 2,500 clients is undeniable: improving the efficiency of their audits, consolidating evidence, accelerating final reports, minimizing back-and-forth communications, and reducing duplication efforts of multiple audits – all resulting in substantial savings of both time and money.

 How Much of the SOC 2 Process Can You Automate Effectively?

-With that being said, there is a fair amount of confusion about how much of the SOC 2 audit process can truly be automated today.
+There is a fair amount of confusion about SOC 2 automation and how much of the audit process can truly be automated today.
 You may find software products that claim an 80% reduction in the process, while end-users often put that number closer to 10%-20%.
 Certainly, it’s highly dependent on the specifics of any given organization – but there are definitely some areas that see a greater benefit from automation than others.

 We thought it would help to break down some of the critical portions of the SOC 2 audit process where automation is having the biggest impact today, across most companies.